vincent-sjh/vincent-sjh.github.io/_tabs/about.md

 ### More

 1. I am a member of [TH-MOS](https://moshumanoid.github.io/), a football team where all the players are robots.Our [humanoid robot](https://www.ais.uni-bonn.de/humanoidsoccer/qualification/TH-MOS-TeenSize_TDP.pdf) achieved excellent results in the [RoboCup](https://www.robocup.org/).

+2. I am a contributor to [AGI-Eval](https://agi-eval.cn/) community, where we design professional-level tasks to pose challenging requirements for top industry agents and comprehensively assess their overall performance to promote the construction of a scientific and comprehensive Agent evaluation system.